Cordcutter TV - high performance network TV tuner with Wi-Fi and dual transcoders

 Once you see Hauppauge Cordcutter TV listed under Device, you can now hit 'Scan Channels'.
 Once the scan is complete, you can hit 'Back' and go to Live TV to watch TV.

-Please note: any other devices must to be on the same WiFi network as Cordcutter TV.
+Please note: all devices connected to your Cordcutter TV must to be on the same WiFi network.

 How many devices can I connect to Cordcutter TV?